AndyTrendygth/mean-stack-example-app/README.md

 To find a recipe with a specified id, you need to extract it from the request parameter and then use it in the query.

 If something is returned from the query we return a 200 with the data, else a 404 is sent (because no recipe exists with the id).
+Any other error runs into the catch, which sends a 500 error response.

 #### Register the routes